seaweediman/tp/docs/UserGuide.md

 <u>Example:</u>
 `unassign i=1 c=2 4`

-* You can only input any number of candidates but only 1 interview.
+* You can input any number of candidates but only 1 interview.
 * Removes candidates with candidate index 2 and 4 from the first interview.
 * Inputting `c=*` removes all candidates from an interview.
   <br>